meshula/LabCamera/README.md

     Infinity       hyperfocal distance         Sensor plane
 ````

-Given a focus distance, and the hyperfocal distance, the in focus range is
+Given a focus distance, and the hyperfocal distance, the in-focus range is
 given by

 ````